 3. Mania in Men

-In addition to the differences in suicide rates and the affects of PMS, a
+In addition to the differences in suicide rates and the effects of PMS, a

-third difference is the affect of bipolar disorder in men.
+third difference is the effect of bipolar disorder in men.
 As we discussed

 earlier, women develop bipolar disorder later than men, with men being

 diagnosed at the average age of 30.
 About one-half reported episodes of mania at the age of 25.
 There has also been found a link between early